dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site 53ccaec3b63e4392b565e9ab08eb730b.md

  `ng g c admin/users/UserEdit`

-Before we start working on making this into a form, we’d like to deal with fist of all making the form appear.
+Before we start working on making this into a form, we’d like to deal with first of all making the form appear.
 And we want to do this in a production standard way.
 Right now we’re using the URL with a query parameter (`?id=2`) to determine which user to show.
-It would be sensible if we upgrade this to say as well as the query parameter `id` we’ll add in a second parameter which we’ll call *action* and we can set it equal to either *view* if we want to view user or *edit* if we want to edit user (`?id=1&action=edit`).
+It would be sensible if we upgrade this to say as well as the query parameter `id` we’ll add in a second parameter which we’ll call `action` and we can set it equal to either *view* if we want to view user or *edit* if we want to edit user (`?id=1&action=edit`).
 We’re going to upgrade the application to work with 2 parameters, not just one.

 The first thing we should do is in the user.component.html insert the name of the user we are editing, so we can check we’ve passed the correct user through to this component.
 To do that, we’ll have a variable in the user-edit.component.ts file, which we’ll call *user* of type *User*.
 And we’ll use `@Input` decorator so we can bind to this variable.
 Then in the HTML we should be able to use `{{ user.name }}`.
 We’ll deal with this as a form later, but now we’ll at least know it’s loading up the correct component and displaying the correct user, when we’ve done this navigation piece.